Inshushinak: Other cities

 A stele of Shilhak-Inshushinak discovered in the temple of Inshushinak located at the acropole of Susa enumerates twenty siyan husame restored by this king, most of which were dedicated to Inshushinak, including these located in Tēttu, Ša Attata-mitik, Ekallat, Bīt Turni (restoration partially uncertain), Ša Attata-ekal-likrup, Marrut, Ša Hantallak and possibly Perraperra.
-Most of these toponyms are otherwise unattested, and it has been argued that they must have been located near the city.
+Most of these toponyms are otherwise unattested, and might have been located near the city.
 However, Wouter Henkelman argues that sanctuaries of Inshushinak might have not been located only in the proximity of Susa, with siyan husame dedicated to him possibly serving as "markers of royal power" in other parts of Elam.

 A ziggurat dedicated to Inshushinak existed in Chogha Zanbil (Al-Untash-Napirisha), a city originally established by Untash-Napirisha.
 In inscriptions from this site he is identified as the "lord of the dead in the siyan kuk", a term referring to the local temple complex.
 A sanctuary dedicated jointly to him and Napirisha was located on top of it.
 He also had a sanctuary in this location referred to with the term likrin, a hapax legomenon whose translation remains uncertain.

 Attestations of temples of Inshushinak are largely limited to texts from Susa and Chogha Zanbil.
 However, an inscription of Untash-Napirisha from Tappeh Deylam preserved in six copies also mentions the construction of a sanctuary dedicated to him, Mašti and Tepti.
 Near the end of the Middle Elamite period, around 1125 BCE, a temple dedicated jointly to him, Napirisha, Kiririsha and Simut was built in Anshan by king Hutelutush-Inshushinak.
 It was designated by the otherwise unattested term, siyan tarin, "temple of the alliance", though it is not known if this name refers to a secular alliance, to an alliance between worshipers and deities, or to one between the four deities worshiped together in it.
 However, it is assumed that Inshushinak was not commonly venerated in Anshan, and he is otherwise only attested there in a small number of theophoric names.